Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Analyzing Gradient Flow in Sparse NNs

-While initialization is important for the first training step, the gradient flow during the early stages of training is not well addressed by initialization alone, as shown by normalization methods~\citep{Ioffe2015}.
-Our findings show that even with \gls{batchnorm}, the gradient flow during training in unstructured sparse \glspl{nn} is poor.
+While initialization is important for the first training step, the gradient flow during the early stages of training is not well addressed by initialization alone, rather it has been addressed in dense \glspl{dnn} by normalization methods~\citep{Ioffe2015}.
+Our findings show that even with \gls{batchnorm} however, the gradient flow during the training of unstructured sparse \glspl{nn} is poor.

-Recently, a promising new approach to training sparse \glspl{nn} has emerged --- \Acrfull{dst} --- that learns connectivity adaptively during training, showing significant improvements over baseline methods that use a fixed mask.
+Recently, a promising new approach to training sparse \glspl{nn} has emerged --- \Acrfull{dst} --- that learns connectivity adaptively during training, showing significant improvements over baseline methods that use fixed masks.
 These methods perform periodic updates on the sparse connectivity of each layer: commonly replacing least magnitude connections with new connections selected using various criteria.
-We consider two of these methods: \gls{set}~\citep{Mocanu2018}, which chooses new connections randomly and \gls{rigl}~\citep{Evci2019}, which chooses connections with high gradient magnitude. \gls{rigl} improves over \gls{set} and matches pruning performance with sufficient training time.
-Since these methods have only recently been proposed, there is a lack of understanding of why and how these methods achieve better results.
+We consider two of these methods and measure their effect on gradient flow during training: \gls{set}~\citep{Mocanu2018}, which chooses new connections randomly and \gls{rigl}~\citep{Evci2019}, which chooses the connections with high gradient magnitude.
+Understanding why and how these methods achieve better results can help us in improving upon them.